ABM Industries Incorporated (ABM) CEO Scott Salmirs on Q2 2020 Results - Earnings Call Transcript

 The second thing I heard is that you had a $9 million bad debt write-off in the quarter.
 I wanted to just confirm that that was not excluded from adjusted EPS.
 That wasn't actually – the quarter would have been better if not for that.

-And then, I heard that there actually were several significant – sounds like – margin-related actions post the quarter that you mentioned kind of at the end of your prepared remarks that presumably were not part of the reason the margins were so good in the quarter that you just reported.
+And then, I heard that there actually were several insignificant – sounds like – margin-related actions post the quarter that you mentioned kind of at the end of your prepared remarks that presumably were not part of the reason the margins were so good in the quarter that you just reported.

 So, those all seem fairly significant to me.
 I guess the question is, did I understand those things correctly?
 And then, I guess, from there, the question is, the margin performance, particularly in B&I and Education, how sustainable do you think the mix will be to allow you to keep those margins elevated?
 In other words, is this a fair way to think about in the near term or do you think you've maybe over earned from very heavy tag work in the quarter?
 Sorry, for the long question.